BattlesnakeOfficial/starter-snake-javascript/README.md

 ### Technologies

 This Battlesnake uses [Javascript](https://www.javascript.com/), [NodeJS](https://nodejs.dev/), and [Heroku](https://heroku.com).
 You will also need [npm](https://docs.npmjs.com/getting-started/) to assist with Javascript dependency management.
-[Express4](http://expressjs.com/en/4x/api.html) is used for route management, the docks provide information on handling incoming JSON params and creating writing responses.
+[Express4](http://expressjs.com/en/4x/api.html) is used for route management, the documentation provide information on handling incoming JSON params and building responses.

 ### Prerequisites